Ready, set, note!

 Dictating notes into your phone or computer is also quite convenient, once you get over the initial hiccups that come with using any dictation software.
 Siri, Google Now, Cortana, and Dragon Dictation are four of your top choices for dictation.

 If you’re on Android, it’s time to start using OK Google, for notes and more.
-You can also replace the native Android keyboard with Swype Keyboard, which allows you to use Nuance’s well-known voice recognition function, Dragon Dictation, with a keypress.
+You can also replace the native Android keyboard with Swype Keyboard [No longer available], which allows you to use Nuance’s well-known voice recognition function, Dragon Dictation, with a keypress.
 If you’re on iOS, get acquainted with its inbuilt voice dictation feature.

 Hipo is another useful app for voice notes.
 What’s interesting is that it categorizes your notes automatically.
 You can also supplement audio notes with text and images.